The Best Two Days in Vancouver Itinerary

 The Steam Clock was built in 1977 and is the world's first steam-powered clock.
 Every hour, the clock's whistle blows and lets out steam.
 This process attracts lots of visitors.
 While waiting for the whistle to go, grab a light brunch or coffee at one of the nearby cafes.

-☂️ See the Gastown Steam Clock on a tour
+☂️ Experience the Gastown Steam Clock with a tour

 Canada Place